ntoane/WEATHER-FLOW/UserGuide.md

 * Current config settings available for following:
   * Loss function can be set to: MSE, MAE, sparse_categorical_crossentropy, categorical_crossentropy.
   * Optimizers can be set to: Adam, SGD, RMSprop.
-  * If desired method/settings for above is not in options then it needs to be set in Model and Train code of the model in question and can be easily used
+  * If desired method/settings for above is not in options then it needs to be set in Model and Train code of the model in question.
-  S

 ## Data Preprocessing